STEllAR-GROUP/tutorials/cscs2017/session2/README.md

 `hpx::tuple`                    | Tuple
 `hpx::any`                      | Type erased object (similar to `void*`) `hpx::parallel::for_each`, etc. | Parallel Algorithms
-`hpx::compute::vector`          | Continous storage for N elements
+`hpx::compute::vector`          | Continous storage for N elements, also GPU

 Extensions to the standards APIs where necessary, maintaining full compatibility.